 Once more, we should be reminded of Orwell’s Nineteen Eighty-Four, which decried not Stalinism specifically, but any sociopolitical system which tended toward totalitarianism.
 On this, Mohsin Hamid wrote:

-As a decades-long counter to this, Robinson has been imagining variations on a future without capitalism, or one in which it plays a much-reduced role.
-Notably, he gives us characters who reflect the imaginative personal-political systems, who behave accordingly, and who are also three-dimensional, flawed, and relatable.
+As a decades-long counter to this, Robinson has been imagining variations on a future without capitalism, or one in which it plays a much-altered role.
+Notably, he gives us characters who reflect these imaginative personal-political systems, who behave accordingly, and who are also three-dimensional, flawed, and relatable.

 Tim Kreider called Robinson “our greatest political novelist,” and wrote: